 Forest carbon loss from wind disturbance is sensitive to not only the underlying spatial dependence of observations, but also the biological differences between individuals that promote differential levels of mortality.

-Wind disturbance can create large forest blowdowns, which greatly reduces live biomass and adds uncertainty to the strength of the Amazon carbon sink.
+Wind disturbance can create large forest blowdowns, which greatly reduce live biomass and add uncertainty to the strength of the Amazon carbon sink.
 Observational studies from within the central Amazon have quantified blowdown size and estimated total mortality but have not determined which trees are most likely to die from a catastrophic wind disturbance.
-Also, the impact of spatial dependence upon tree mortality from wind disturbance has seldom been quantified, which is important because wind disturbance often kills clusters of trees due to large treefalls killing surrounding neighbors.
-We examine (1) the causes of differential mortality between adult trees from a 300-ha blowdown event in the Peruvian region of the northwestern Amazon, (2) how accounting for spatial dependence affects mortality predictions, and (3) how incorporating both differential mortality and spatial dependence affect the landscape level estimation of necromass produced from the blowdown.
+Also, the impact of spatial dependence on tree mortality from wind disturbance has seldom been quantified, a gap which is important because wind disturbance often kills clusters of trees due to large treefalls killing surrounding neighbors.
+The scientists examine (1) the causes of differential mortality between adult trees from a 300-ha blowdown event in the Peruvian region of the northwestern Amazon, (2) how accounting for spatial dependence affects mortality predictions, and (3) how incorporating both differential mortality and spatial dependence affect landscape-level estimation of necromass produced from the blowdown.
 Standard regression and spatial regression models were used to estimate how stem diameter, wood density, elevation, and a satellite-derived disturbance metric influenced the probability of tree death from the blowdown event.
-The model parameters regarding tree characteristics, topography, and spatial autocorrelation of the field data were then used to determine the consequences of non-random mortality for landscape production of necromass through a simulation model.
-Tree mortality was highly non-random within the blowdown, where tree mortality rates were highest for trees that were large, had low wood density, and were located at high elevation.
-Of the differential mortality models, the non-spatial models over predicted necromass, whereas the spatial model slightly under predicted necromass.
+The model parameters regarding tree characteristics, topography, and spatial autocorrelation of the field data were then used to determine the consequences of nonrandom mortality for landscape production of necromass through a simulation model.
+Tree mortality was highly nonrandom within the blowdown, where tree mortality rates were highest for trees that were large, had low wood density, and were located at high elevation.
+Of the differential mortality models, the nonspatial models overpredicted necromass, whereas the spatial model slightly underpredicted necromass.
 When parameterized from the same field data, the spatial regression model with differential mortality estimated only 7.5% more dead trees across the entire blowdown than the random mortality model, yet it estimated 51% greater necromass.
-We suggest that predictions of forest carbon loss from wind disturbance are sensitive to not only the underlying spatial dependence of observations, but also the biological differences between individuals that promote differential levels of mortality.
+The study suggests that predictions of forest carbon loss from wind disturbance are sensitive to not only the underlying spatial dependence of observations, but also the biological differences between individuals that promote differential levels of mortality.

 Sami W. Rifai

-Environmental Change Institute, School of Geography and the Environment, University of Oxford, Oxford, UK
+Environmental Change Institute, School of Geography and the Environment

-R. Negrón-Juárez was supported by Next-Generation Ecosystems Experiments-Tropics (NGEE Tropics) and the Regional and Global Climate Modeling (RGCM) program funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research.
+R. Negrón-Juárez was supported by Next-Generation Ecosystems Experiments (NGEE)–Tropics and the Regional and Global Climate Modeling (RGCM) program funded by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.